leeyumsk/IRL-Subtitles/Hardware/README.md

 The PCB has gone through many revisions before it was eventually ordered and printed.
 The older version are in previous versions branch.

 ### Version 3.2
-Version 3.2 is a closser itteration of spring 2025, where there in now only one ESP32-S3 on the sides of the frames.
-This has two spots to place a battery on where the battery WITH A BMS to the board and on to use with a socketed BMS designed like the one from adafuit, [PowerBoost 500 Charger](https://www.adafruit.com/product/1944).
+Version 3.2 is a closser itteration that is used, where there in now only one ESP32-S3 on the sides of the frames.
+This has two spots to place a battery on where the battery WITH LOW BATTEY SHUTOFF to the board and on to use with a socketed BMS designed like the one from adafuit, [PowerBoost 500 Charger](https://www.adafruit.com/product/1944).
 The adapter for the eye has also change to pass through the audio data to the other board.

 Version 3.2
 <img src="/Media/ESP32S3GlassV3.2.png">